-• Using the MIT (Massachusetts Institute of Technology) Living Wage Calculator for your location, pay entry-level employees, on salary and on limited contracts, at minimum a living wage for a two-working-adult and two-child family unit.
+• Use the MIT (Massachusetts Institute of Technology) Living Wage Calculator for your location in the US or other regional living wage calculators such as in Ontario or British Columbia.
+Talk with HR and museum boards and commit to paying entry-level employees, on salary and on limited contracts, at minimum, a living wage for a two-working-adult and two-child family unit.